GoogleCloudPlatform/community/tutorials/appengine-memcache-best-practices/index.md

 be mindful of this limit for App Engine applications that handle a large number of requests.
 The 10k ops/s limit may be large enough to process several hundred HTTP requests per second, but some applications have a skewed distribution pattern for key usage.
-For example, 80 percent of Memcache access calls may be concentrated on only 20 keys.
+For example, 80% of Memcache access calls may be concentrated on only 20 keys.
 This may be a problem if the keys are concentrated on particular servers due to poor key name distribution, and can lead to errors and performance slowdowns.